clinical-meteor/cookbook/cookbook/hosting-providers.md

 **Any recommendations for Cloud Development?**
 https://www.nitrous.io/

-Run the following command in the Nitrous.io (web) command line to create a Meteor project.
+The last we heard, the following Nitrous.io command could be used to create a Meteor project.
 ````
 parts install meteor
 ````